The Meighen Family

 Felix Meighen was the first to join his friend and, quickly assessing the need for a general store, he erected a double-pen log building with a stone chimney that would serve as both a general store and a residence.
 Just before the building was completed in October 1853, both men returned to Galena to purchase $700 (around $25,000 in today’s dollars) in goods with which to stock it.

 With two hired men to help him, Foster began the arduous journey back to Watertown.
 The goods were moved by oxcart to East Dubuque, Iowa, then transferred to a steamboat heading up the Mississippi River to Lansing, Iowa.
 From there, they traveled overland to Decorah, Iowa, finally reaching Watertown 50 miles later.
 Along the way it rained the entire time, while the men and oxen attempted to plod through the rutted, muddy "roads."

 A thriving community

 With the crudely built log store in operation, both families began to flourish.
 Other enterprising people flooded into the territory and brought with them businesses that communities needed.
-William Meighen went into partnership with his childhood friend Major Foster in 1855 and soon owned a hotel that Major had built, named the Fremont House.
-Next to it they built a more permanent brick store and house in which the Felix Meighen family lived after completion in 1857.
-In this house they raised seven children: Susanna, Catherine, Joseph, Maria, Thomas, Eliza Jane, and Martha.
+William Meighen went into partnership with his childhood friend Major Foster in 1855, and he soon owned a hotel that Major had built, named the Fremont House.
+Next to the hotel, they built a more permanent brick store and house in which the Felix Meighen family lived after its completion in 1857.
+In this house, they raised seven children: Susanna, Catherine, Joseph, Maria, Thomas, Eliza Jane, and Martha.
 Forestville boomed.